hkdsun/simiload/README.md

 # Simiload

-Simulation of an Overload Protection System
+Simulation of different load shedding strategies.
+The high level architecture is as follows:

 ![image](https://user-images.githubusercontent.com/6955854/45006533-66a14d80-afc7-11e8-95a8-88c9c13546d9.png)